DylnH/DE-Engineering-Capstone/README.md

 #### Customer Meeting Summary

-- Our meeting with our Customer (Mr. Helmstetter
+- Our meeting with our Customer (Mr. Helmstetter) was very productive.